hossein-zare/wester-chunk-upload/README.md

 # Wester Chunk Upload Library For PHP
-Wester chunk upload is a php library to deal with chunked uploads.
+Wester chunk upload is a php library to handle chunked uploads.
 This makes it super easy to validate the chunks and ensure you are secure.

 ## Table of contents
 * [Installation](#installation)